Create and Deploy Your First Token

 scripts/deploy.js

-:jsasync function main() { const Token = await ethers.getContractFactory("MyToken"); const token = await Token.deploy(ethers.parseUnits("1000", 6)); await token.waitForDeployment(); console.log("Token address:", await token.getAddress()); } main() .then(() => process.exit(0)) .catch(error => { console.error(error); process.exit(1); });
+:javascriptasync function main() { const Token = await ethers.getContractFactory("MyToken"); const gasLimit = 3_000_000; // or use estimated gas or default const token = await Token.deploy(ethers.parseUnits("1000", 6), { gasLimit: gasLimit }); await token.waitForDeployment(); console.log("Token address:", await token.getAddress()); } main() .then(() => process.exit(0)) .catch(error => { console.error(error); process.exit(1); });

-bashnpx hardhat run scripts/deploy.js --network Jovay
+bashnpx hardhat run scripts/deploy.js --network jovay_testnet

 If your script's execution succeeds, your terminal should resemble the output below: